We go up to Jerusalem – always up.

 the thrones of the house of David.
 (Psalm 122:4-5)

 The whole land of Jerusalem was split up into tribes, but this city was accessible to everyone.
 All the tribes came, just as the UN designated Jerusalem to be a corpus separandum in 1947 – an international city for all nations.
-There is no other city in the world has been set aside to be “international” like this, belonging to everyone!
+No other city in the world has been set aside to be “international” like this, belonging to everyone!

 The connection between the events of 1947, 1948 and 1967 and the phrase in Psalm 122 was not lost on Israeli educator and politician, Rabbi Moshe-Zvi Neria, who spoke about the need for Jerusalem to be for all of Israel, not just for certain groups and sections of society.
 He speculated that in 1948, Israel would have fought over the city even between themselves, but that in 1967 we were more united and able to make it a city accessible to everyone.